-Aside from keeping tab of information for future reference the process of journaling can also reduce stress, improve your mood and well being, and it also opens up to a massive list of other health benefits.
+Aside from keeping tab of information for future reference the process of journaling can also reduce stress, improve your mood and well-being, and it also opens up to a massive list of other health benefits.
 According to studies writing out your thoughts can help in dealing with specific diseases like rheumatoid arthritis, asthma and even cancer.

-Let’s set aside these benefits for a moment and see how Day One Journal can help your firearms and personal protection training.
+Let’s set aside these benefits for a moment and see how this Day One Journal can help your firearms and personal protection training.

 Back in the SEAL teams, we have a range book and here’s a sample of my training log.

 Worked on draw from thigh holster, accuracy (50 yards) and multiple target engagements.

 ***Remember to look at the next target and then bring my weapon to my eyes.

 It’s very simple, yet the benefits are profound.